bytecodealliance/governance/.github/ISSUE_TEMPLATE/core-project.md

 > Not all projects will necessarily benefit from fuzzing, for example benchmark suites.
 The TSC may choose lift this requirement for a particular project.
 >
-> It is required that core projects have 24/7, round the clock, continuous fuzzing.
+> It is required that core projects have continuous fuzzing, for example in [OSS-Fuzz](https://github.com/google/oss-fuzz).
 The fuzzing must exercise significant amounts of the code base and test the project's most important properties, such as sandboxing.
 Bugs and vulnerabilities discovered via fuzzing must be addressed promptly.
 >
 > Part of our open-source and open contribution model, the corpus and setup for running fuzzing must be open-sourced as part of the project.
 >